Word problem (mathematics): History

 One of the most deeply studied cases of the word problem is in the theory of semigroups and groups.
-A timeline of papers relevant to the Novikov-Boone theorem is as follows:
+A timeline of papers relevant to the Novikov–Boone theorem is as follows:

 The word problem for semi-Thue systems

 The accessibility problem for string rewriting systems (semi-Thue systems or semigroups) can be stated as follows: Given a semi-Thue system $T:=(\Sigma, R)$ and two words (strings) $u, v \in \Sigma^*$, can $u$ be transformed into $v$ by applying rules from $R$?
 Note that the rewriting here is one-way.
 The word problem is the accessibility problem for symmetric rewrite relations, i.e. Thue systems.

 The accessibility and word problems are undecidable, i.e. there is no general algorithm for solving this problem.
 This even holds if we limit the systems to have finite presentations, i.e. a finite set of symbols and a finite set of relations on those symbols.
-Even the word problem restricted to ground terms is not decidable for certain finally presented semigroups.
+Even the word problem restricted to ground terms is not decidable for certain finitely presented semigroups.